**These posts often contain affiliate links. Please see our disclosure policy for details.**

 I’m a sucker for mason jars so I put mine inside a large mason jar for storage.
 When I want the scent to carry, I can simply remove the lid and let them do their thing!

-I have a whole Pinterest board decided to pinecone crafts.
+I have a whole Pinterest board dedicated to pinecone crafts.
 It’s safe to say I’m completely obsessed with these little nuggets of nature!

 This easy Christmas craft incorporated three things I love: pinecones, cinnamon and the Christmas season, and all three of them fit together perfectly!